 Joseph Pace uses particular resources such vintage fashion jewelry and mannequin, and jewelry industrial production’s residues, to create sculpture that defies categorization.
 Assembling this shimmering waste material no longer in fashion, Pace draw connections between ethics, design, fashion, consumption and environment, creating a sort of research in the “industrial archeology” field applied to the decoration of the bodies of our times.
 His intricate works, which can grow to be massive in scale, are luminous and shinning, and according to the best Italian art tradition, meticulously fabricated.
 Pace’s use of these materials reflects his interest in reuse, transformation, and an intrinsic desire to connect to the best Italian classic art tradition while transcending the limitations of place.
 His work can interrogate the history of fashion jewellery and draw connections between fashion, hedonism and consumption, but at the core is his unique formal language that distinguishes his practice.

-Joseph Pace has received numerous awards and honors in recognition of his cultural achievements, notably by the ALESP Superintendência do Patrimônio Cultural do Estado de São Paulo, Sapienza University of Rome, University of Konstanz, ANS Italian National Sociological Association, IPH Instituto de Recuperação do Patrimônio Histórico no Estado de São Paulo.
+Joseph Pace has received numerous awards and honors in recognition of his cultural achievements, notably by the Superintendência do Patrimônio Cultural do Parlamento de São Paulo, University of Konstanz, Sapienza University of Rome, ANS Associazione Nazionale Sociology, IPH Instituto de Recuperação do Patrimônio Histórico de São Paulo.